ulfhaga/debian-repository-distributor/README.md

 # Debian repository

-Setting up a Debian repository.
+Setting up a Debian repository in Docker container.
 The Debain package can be upload by a Web page or by [cUrl](https://en.wikipedia.org/wiki/CURL) to the respository.

 ## Overview